Seegnify/EmbeddedML/README.md

   * Automatic differentiation for training
   * SGD, Adam/AdamNC, Yogi and RMSprop optimizers
   * Extendable generic tensor with default Eigen backend
-  * No third-party dependencies in core graph
+  * No third-party dependencies in main module
   * Zero memory allocations during runtime

 ## More About Seegnify